feathersui/feathersui-website/learn/as3-starling/faq/index.md

 Visit the [Feathers project on Github](https://github.com/feathersui/feathersui-starling) for the newest Feathers code that will eventually become a part of the next stable version.
 Watch out for bugs!

-### How do I know that you won't abandon Feathers next week?

-Though Feathers is an independent open source project, development of Feathers is supported by Adobe.
-As a first step in this partnership, Feathers is included with the [Adobe Gaming SDK](http://gaming.adobe.com/technologies/gamingsdk/), along with Starling Framework and other tools for developing games with Adobe technologies.
-Looking forward, Adobe plans to integrate Starling Framework and Feathers more tightly into its upcoming design and development tools.

 ### Where can I get help?

-Please visit the [Feathers forum](http://forum.starling-framework.org/forum/feathers).
+Please visit the [Feathers forum](https://forum.starling-framework.org/forum/feathers).
 Be sure to try a couple of searches to see if someone else has had the same issue.
 Maybe your questions have been answered already.
 If not, then feel free to start a new thread.

 ### How can I contribute?